Server Customization

 module.exports = liServer

-A custom feature is normally put in a separate folder under app and has an index.js file with the following structure.
+A custom route is normally put in a separate folder under app and has an index.js file with the following structure.

 // get configuration options that you might have under this feature